 What is APP 8 and why does it matter?

-The Australian Privacy Principle or APPs, is a 13-point framework of the Australian Privacy Act of 1988.
+The Australian Privacy Principle, or APPs, is a 13-point framework of the Australian Privacy Act of 1988.
 The Privacy Act was created to protect and regulate how personal information is handled.
-In its essence, it safeguards the rights of individuals and strengthen community trust in businesses and agencies.
+In its essence, it safeguards the rights of individuals and strengthens community trust in businesses and agencies.

 Personal information is defined as…

 “Information or an opinion, whether true or not, and whether recorded in a material form or not, about an identified individual, or an individual who is reasonably identifiable.”